MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Query optimized versus data storage stores*: Query-optimized stores are designed for fast data retrieval and analysis, focusing on quick data ingestion and reads but not frequent updates.
 They're great for time-series data and rapid access to recent data but not for heavy transactional tasks.
 Data storage stores handle large volumes of flexible data, especially unstructured or semi-structured data.
 While they can support analytics, complex tasks may need specialized databases.
 They're best for storing lots of variable data like logs or user-generated content in scenarios like NoSQL use cases.

 It's important to evaluate the specific requirements of your data and consider factors like performance, scalability, cost, and ease of management when choosing a storage solution.

-### Optimize data management

-Here are some data management strategies:

-**Separate dissimilar data.** Segment different types of data onto separate resources based on their characteristics and usage patterns.
-By doing so, you can allocate resources tailored to the needs of each data type.
-The segmentation can help optimize performance and cost.
-For example, you can place data that requires high-performance storage on resources with faster storage solutions, while less frequently accessed or archival data can be stored on lower-cost resources with slower storage solutions.
-This approach allows you to match the requirements and cost of each data type efficiently.

-**Group similar data.** Alternatively, you can group similar types of data together and run them on the same resource.
-This strategy is beneficial when multiple data types have similar usage patterns or require similar storage solutions.
-By consolidating the data onto a single resource, you can reduce costs by eliminating the need for separate resources for each data type and potentially optimize resource utilization.
-Grouping similar data together can also simplify data management and improve efficiency in data processing.
-For more information, see [consolidation](consolidation.md).

-**Minimize data transfer.** Ensure data is close to the client.
-Data proximity reduces network travel, speeding up access and optimizing costs.
-Choose the appropriate storage location.
-Select a location that is closest to where most network packets are going.
-Consider the benefits of caching to minimize data transfer.
-A content delivery network (CDN) can store frequently read static data closer to users.
-It reduces data movement across the network and helps offload bandwidth usage.

-**Security and compliance:** Certain production data demands higher security and compliance requirements.
-These measures may impose extra costs related to data protection, encryption, backup, retention, and auditing.
-You must ensure that changes in data storage solutions adhere to these requirements.
-Data that has lower security and compliance requirements often presents an opportunity to optimize cost.

 ## Azure facilitation